-A lunch includes a choice of entrees and a selection of fruit, vegetable, and milk.
-A breakfast includes a choice of entrees and a fruit, juice, and milk.
+Lunch includes a choice of entrees and a selection of fruit, vegetable, and milk.
+Breakfast includes a choice of entrees and a fruit, juice, and milk.
 USDA regulations require each child to take a half cup of fruit or vegetable with each meal.
-Milk is available for purchase for 35 cents.
+Milk is available for purchase for 50 cents.
 A child that brings a lunch from home may purchase a milk, fruit, and vegetable.
 A vegetarian option is available every day and is noted on the menu with a "v."